teddywing/unXHTMLify/README.md

 Currently the implementation is very simplistic and liberal.
 Any `/>` will get replaced to remove the slash.

+Takes input from STDIN and outputs to STDOUT.

 ## License
 Licensed under the MIT license.
 See the included LICENSE file.